crueber/restful-api/README.md

 ## Why did I do this?

 None of the available REST libraries did what I wanted.
-They either were not easy to use, were incomprehensible, or got REST wrong.
+They were either too obscure, not well documented enough, or just flat out got REST wrong.
 My goals for this project are:

+1. Keep it RESTful.
+No veering.
+It really isn't that hard, and should make the API easier to use and understand.
-1. Simple RESTful APIs should be fast to build, and feature rich.
+2. Simple RESTful APIs should be fast to build, but also feature rich.
-2. More complicated APIs shouldn't require extra architecting.
+3. Complicated APIs shouldn't require any extra architecting.
-3. RESTful by default.
+4. RESTful by default.
 HTTP verbs and nouns, but only for what your app knows.
 No managing 403s and 405s.
-4. Filters!
+5. Filters!
 Finder, secure, and before and after filters.
+Applied for every level of nesting.
+Keep your concerns clean!
-5. Represent array/hash data, in any format.
+6. Represent array/hash data, in any format.
 JSON and XML provided by default.
-6. Defaults are provided, but are overridable.
+7. Sane but overridable defaults.

-Finally, and most importantly: **Single Page Applications (SPAs) need APIs**.
-This is the way the web is being built today, and it is my primary motivation for making this library.
-No display-style API will be provided for 'new', 'edit', or 'list', because the intention of this library is specifically to solve a data problem, not a display one.
+8. **Single Page Applications (SPAs) need sane, growable APIs**.
+This is my primary motivation for this library.
+No display API will be provided for 'new', 'edit', or 'list', because the intention of this library is specifically to solve a data problem, not a display one.
 Take a look at Angular, Backbone, or Ember if you're looking for an SPA framework.

 ### What problems will this library not solve for me?